Thursday, February 26, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Best travel routers: The TP-Link TL-WR3002X.

-The TP-Link TL-WR3002X is the 2025 upgrade version of the TL-WR1502X, with faster Wi-Fi 6 performance.
+The TP-Link TL-WR3002X is the 2025 upgrade to the TL-WR1502X, featuring faster Wi-Fi 6 performance.
 It’s a little router that packs a bunch.
 It’s worth noting that it doesn’t have a built-in cellular modem (or a SIM slot), so you’ll need a separate USB modem or tether your smartphone to its USB port.

-There’s a Wi-Fi 7-enabled TL-WR36002BE, but in most use cases, it won’t make much of a difference for travellers.
+There’s a Wi-Fi 7-enabled TL-WR36002BE, but in most use cases, it won’t make much difference for travellers.

 TP-Link TL-WR3002X's Rating